eclipse-cdt/cdt-lsp/README.md

 - Call hierarchy
 - Include browser (Eclipse CDT speciality)

-The `org.eclipse.cdt.lsp.editor.ui` plugin provides an activation for the LSP based C/C++ Editor on project and workspace level.
+The `org.eclipse.cdt.lsp` plugin provides an activation for the LSP based C/C++ Editor on project and workspace level.
 The language server path and the arguments can be changed in the workspace preferences as well:

 ![image](images/preferences.png "preferences.png")